PHACDataHub/sci-portal/backstage/plugins/budget-usage-backend/README.md

 The `budget-usage` plugin is used for syncing billing budget usage.
 It extends the Backstage API and adds the following endpoints under the `/api/budget-usage` path:

-> [!IMPORTANT]
-> The /sync endpoint fetches a list of budgets from the billing account.
-For this to succeed, the service account used to make this request must have, at a minimum, the `roles/billing.viewer` role, which is essential for listing budgets Additionally, the following BigQuery-related roles are needed to update and run BigQuery jobs: BigQuery Data Owner `roles/bigquery.dataOwner`, which allows the service account to update BigQuery tables, and BigQuery Job User `roles/bigquery.jobUser`, which allows it to run BigQuery jobs for data syncing.

-> [!IMPORTANT]
-You cannot directly apply roles for Cloud Billing accounts from the same page as folder or project IAM.
-This is because Cloud Billing accounts exist outside the standard GCP resource hierarchy of projects, folders, and organizations.
-You must navigate to the Billing page `https://console.cloud.google.com/billing/<billing-id>/manage`, click on 'Add Principal,' and assign billing-related IAM roles through that page.

 ## Endpoints

 - **Health Check**: `GET /health` - A simple endpoint for checking the health status of the service.